sghtx/PiTOR/README.txt

 __________________________________________________
 TODO
-Create a list of USB WiFi sticks that function and the needed software (drivers, hostapd, etc.).
+Create a list of USB WiFi sticks that function and add the the installation of the needed software (drivers, hostapd, etc.) and the configuration to the chef recipe.
-Please tell your results.
+Please tell your results with USB sticks.

 __________________________________________________
 Help